zhaben/zhaben.github.io/_posts/2019-10-01-logistic-regression.md

 In a logistic regression the outcome, while the independent variale, or explanatory variable, remains continuous, the dependent variable, takes a value between 0 and 1, which can be interpreted as a probability.

 The probability that a person’s income is greater than 50K is the probability that a person’s income is equal to 1.

-My [hypothesis (Ha)](https://en.wikipedia.org/wiki/Alternative_hypothesis) is that older people have a higher income than younger people who are newer to the job market and have less experience.
-I want to reject the status quo, or [Null hypothesis](https://en.wikipedia.org/wiki/Null_hypothesis) that age has no significant effect on income.

 # Evaluation